Withdrawals and R2T4

 Return of State Grant Policy

-We will use the formula and attribution used by the federal policy to determine the amount of state grant aid to return.
+We will use the formula and attribution used by the federal policy to determine the amount of state aid to return.
 The funds will be attributed as follows:

 Tuition Assistance Grant